malxxy/weather-report/README.md

 Weather report built from scratch utilizing server side APIs

 ## Description
-This website displays the weather in any city int he world and shows the 5-day forecast.
+This website displays the weather in any city in the world and shows the 5-day forecast.
+It saves your search history so you can quickly access your recently searched cities.

 ## Installation